f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 HA Topology Considerations
 --------------------------

 Most modern environments will have dual upstream layer2 switches that handle the in-band connections from multiple VELOS chassis.
-The ideal connection mechanism for the in-band connections is to connect to a switching infrastructure that supports MLAG or VPC between the upstream switches.
-This will allow LAG’s on VELOS side to be dual homed to both upstream switches and this will help prevent failover on VELOS in the event of an upstream switch failure.
-Below is an example of a typical deployment with a LAG with members from separate BX110 VELOS blades going to upstream L2 switches:
+The ideal connection mechanism for the in-band connections, is to connect to a switching infrastructure that supports MLAG or VPC between the upstream switches.
+This will allow LAG’s on the VELOS side to be dual homed to both upstream switches, and this will help prevent failover on VELOS in the event of an upstream switch failure.
+Below is an example of a typical deployment with LAG with members from separate BX110 VELOS blades going to upstream L2 switches:

 .. image:: images/velos_high_availability/image14.png
   :align: center
   :scale: 60%

-If the environment only has a single blade in each chassis and 100Gb or 40Gb connectivity is desired, then putting both ports on the BX110 into a LAG and dual homing it to the two upstream switches in a vPC makes the most sense.
-Because there aren’t more ports to dedicate to an HA interconnect LAG, this drives the decision of which topology is best.
+If the environment only has a single blade in each chassis, and 100Gb or 40Gb connectivity is desired, then putting both ports on the BX110 into a LAG and dual homing it to the two upstream switches in a vPC makes the most sense.
+Since there aren’t more ports to dedicate to an HA interconnect LAG, this drives the decision of which topology is best.
 In the example below, the HA VLAN(s) will run on the same LAG as the in-band traffic.

 .. image:: images/velos_high_availability/image15.png
   :align: center
   :scale: 60%

 If the environment is not running 100Gb or 40Gb, then the BX110 blade can be configured so that both ports support 4 x 25Gb ports, or 4 x 10Gb ports (total of 8 ports).
-With this many ports you have the option of adding more ports into the LAG to the upstream switches, and dedicating ports for an HA interconnect LAG between the two VELOS chassis.
-As an example, 4 of the ports could be aggregated together in a LAG and 2 of those ports would go to upstream switch1 and the other two to upstream switch2.
+With this many ports, you have the option of adding more ports into the LAG connecting to the upstream switches, and dedicating ports for an HA interconnect LAG between the two VELOS chassis.
+As an example, 4 of the ports could be aggregated together in a LAG and 2 of those ports would go to upstream switch1, and the other two to upstream switch2.
 The remaining 4 ports could be put into another LAG dedicated for the HA interconnect between the chassis.
-The number of ports within the LAGs could be adjusted based on the specific environment requirements. i.e. fewer ports for the HA interconnect LAG if mirroring bandwidth is not expected to be too high.
-These ports could be added to the in-band LAG.
+The number of ports within the LAGs could be adjusted based on the specific environment requirements.
+As an example, fewer ports for the HA interconnect LAG if mirroring bandwidth is not expected to be too high.
+These ports could be added to the in-band LAG instead.

 .. image:: images/velos_high_availability/image16.png
   :align: center
   :scale: 60%

-As more BX110 blades are added to each VELOS chassis, more options become available as the restriction of running only one speed / mode is lifted because a second blade could be configured to run at different speeds.
-This could allow some ports to run lowers speeds (4 x 25Gb, 4 x 10Gb) and break out, while other ports are running higher speed (40Gb or 100Gb).
+As more BX110 blades are added to each VELOS chassis, more options become available, as the restriction of running only one speed / mode is lifted because a second blade could be configured to run at different speeds.
+This could allow some ports to run at lowers speeds (4 x 25Gb or 4 x 10Gb) and break out, while other ports are running higher speed (40Gb or 100Gb).

 As additional blades are added, it makes sense to spread the LAG across more blades for added redundancy.
 It is not a requirement to extend the LAG to every blade within a chassis partition, but this can be done to optimize traffic flows and avoid extra backplane traversals.
-Consider the diagram below where a single LAG on one blade is configured but 2 blades are installed.
-Traffic will enter blade1 and go through a disaggregation process where some traffic may be processed locally on blade1 and other traffic will be sent to the remote blade2.
+Consider the diagram below; where a single LAG on one blade is configured but 2 blades are installed.
+Traffic will enter blade1 and go through a disaggregation process where some traffic may be processed locally on blade1, and other traffic will be sent to the remote blade2.
 Tenant slot configuration will also play into this decision.
 This means an extra hop across the backplane/switch fabrics for transactions to be processed, and then the response having to come back across the backplane to exit the chassis via the LAG.

 .. image:: images/velos_high_availability/image17.png
   :align: center
   :scale: 60%

 Consider the same number of blades, but instead of terminating the LAG on blade1 only, this time it is spread across both blade1 and blade2.
 This will allow incoming traffic to be somewhat evenly distributed coming into the chassis across the two blades (this is dependent on the upstream layer2 switch hashing algorithms and traffic patterns).
-In the diagram below traffic will still go through a disaggregation process and may be sent across the backplane/switch fabrics if needed.
+In the diagram below, traffic will still go through a disaggregation process, and may be sent across the backplane/switch fabrics if needed.
 However, instead of having to traverse the backplane to egress the chassis, the VELOS blades will always prefer a local egress port over a backplane traversal.
-For this reason, spreading a LAG over more ports not only provides added resiliency in case of blade failure it also provides a more optimal traffic flow.
+For this reason, spreading a LAG over more ports not only provides added resiliency in case of blade failure, it also provides a more optimal traffic flow.

 .. image:: images/velos_high_availability/image18.png
   :align: center
   :scale: 60%

-Adding two highspeed (100gb or 40Gb) ports from each blade to the LAG can be done, but if the LAG is already configured to span to another blade, it may be considered overkill (Especially for the 100Gb case) because each BX110 blade is rated for a max of 95Gb, so adding an additional port is not going to increase performance.
+Adding two highspeed (100Gb or 40Gb) ports from each blade to the LAG can be done, but if the LAG is already configured to span to another blade, it may be considered overkill (Especially for the 100Gb case) because each BX110 blade is rated for a max of 95Gb, so adding an additional port is not going to increase performance.
 If running lower speed ports this may be desired to drive more aggregate throughput into each blade.

 Mirroring Considerations
 ------------------------

-The two topologies below are identical except one has a dedicated LAG for the HA interconnect VLANs and the other lets HA VLANs ride over the in-band LAG.
-Whether they go to a vPC or not is optional.
+The two topologies below are identical, except one has a dedicated LAG for the HA interconnect VLANs, and the other lets HA VLANs ride over the in-band LAG.
+Whether they go to an upstream switch that supports vPC or MLAG is optional.
 While the dedicated HA Interconnect LAG requires more ports, it does provide better isolation and performance for mirroring.

 .. image:: images/velos_high_availability/image19.png
   :align: center